Linthevanrooij/portfolio/games.md

 Inspired by BrainBall, NeuroSonification is a game where two players control sound with mind relaxation.
 The project was build for the course Sound, Space and Interaction.
 The players are placed on opposite sites and each wear a MindWave EEG set.
 This set registers how relaxed the players are and based on these scores, will play a synthesized sound in the space between the participants.
 For this course, I learned to use PureData, a visual coding language specifically used for music generation.

-Neurosonification also got selected for the [YAL/YUL Science Exhibition in Leiden](https://www.universiteitleiden.nl/en/news/2024/06/unique-exhibition-translates-science-into-music-images-and-dance), where I presented my work and visitors could experience the game.
+Neurosonification also got selected in June 2024 for the [YAL/YUL Science Exhibition in Leiden](https://www.universiteitleiden.nl/en/news/2024/06/unique-exhibition-translates-science-into-music-images-and-dance), where I presented my work and visitors could experience the game.

 <div class="video-image-wrapper">